arthurabello/nla-assignment-2/assignment.typ

   ), A) dot underbrace(mat(alpha;beta), x) = underbrace(mat(1;2;2), b)
 $

-Clearly has no solution, (the line does not cross the 3 points), but it has a _closest solution_, which we can find through #text(weight: "bold")[minimizing] the errors produced by this approximation.
+Clearly has no solution, but it has a _closest solution_, which we can find through #text(weight: "bold")[minimizing] the errors produced by this approximation.

-Let $x^* != x$ be a solution to the system, let the error produced by approximating the points through a line be $e = A x - b$, we want the smaller error _square_ possible (that is why least squares).
-We square the error to avoid and detect outliers, so:
+Let $x^* != x$ be a solution to the system.
+And let the error produced by approximating the points through a line be $e = A x - b$.
+Minimizing the error requires a _norm_, which is defined

 $
   e_1^2 + e_2^2 + e_3^2